iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 <small>Source available on https://codepen.io/milanvogels/pen/wvybGOy</small>

-To animate seperate elements, instead of the whole page, we can replace `root` with a `page-transition-tag` property value you can add to another css selector.
+To animate separate elements, instead of the whole page, we can replace `root` with a `page-transition-tag` property value you can add to another css selector.
 The default animation transitions the `width` and `height` attributes from the 'before' state to the 'after' state.
-Also its animates the `transform` to update to position of the targeted element.
+Also, it animates the `transform` to update to the position of the targeted element.

-In the following example we add a `page-transition-tag: article-img` to an image tag.
+In the following example, we add a `page-transition-tag: article-img` to an image tag.

 ```CSS
 .foo img {